First: Concentrate on essentials

 Step 3: Write a concise subject line

 On the high meaning of the subject line was already in the episodes over letters and eMails pointed out.
-The same applies to memos: Describe the problem or the facts briefly and precisely, ideally as a question.
-So not: "Restructuring distribution system", but: "How should we redesign our distribution system?"
+The same applies to memos: Briefly and precisely describe the problem or the facts, ideally as a question.
+So not: “Restructuring the sales system”, but: “How should we redesign our sales system?”

 Because it always applies: Memos are for information or decision-making purposes, they should be short and precise.
-As a rule, as detailed as possible and as short as possible.
-Part two of our series with the next steps to the right structure.
+In general, as detailed as possible and as short as possible.

 Step 4: Describe your concern

 Before you begin with the actual remarks, you should let the recipient know what you expect from him.

 As a recipient, you read a text differently if you know that something has to be decided than if you should only take note of something.
 For example, you could use the following categories: "Take note", "Decide until ...", "Have a conversation" or "Take action".

 Considering the variety of topics that can be discussed in memos, it is difficult to recommend a general outline.
 It is always helpful, however, to check whether all important aspects have been mentioned by means of W questions: Who?
 What?
 When?
 Where?
 As?
 Why?
 By which?
 How long?

 If your memo is longer, you should summarize key statements in (active) subheadings.
 Also write an executive summary that precedes your remarks.
 Memos should not only convey information, but also reflect your own opinions and assessments in order to force decisions.

 If you write to several recipients who have different degrees of good knowledge of the underlying topic, you can outsource detailed and further information in attachments.
 For example, a history or history, calculations, legal foundations or details of alternative solutions are suitable (see step 7).